How to plan an African safari on a tight budget: 8-step safari planning

 • Leave a copy of your safari itinerary, flight tickets, travel insurance, passport, and visas with a close family member or friend.

-8. Reach out for planning help and travel advice
+8. Reach out for planning help and African travel advice

-Chatting to an African safari expert with knowledge can be hugely beneficial and will make the whole process a lot less daunting.
+Chatting with an African safari expert can be hugely beneficial and will make the whole process a lot less daunting.
 Researching on your own is certainly a good starting point.
-When it comes to choosing and booking a safari, however, it helps to have someone answering questions along the way.
-Even if you've just read this guide to planning your safari on a budget.
+When it comes to choosing and booking a safari, however, it helps to have someone answering questions along the way, even if you've just read this guide to planning your safari on a budget.

 An African safari expert has in-depth knowledge of their portfolio and will be able to recommend budget safari options that suit your needs.
 This can save a lot of time, money and research on your side.